 Once at the Summer Palace, our guide stood in line and bought our tickets for us which was nice, and we headed in.
 We were unfortunately visiting on a Saturday so it was VERY busy.

-.
 The first couple of buildings we passed were beautiful but hard to admire around all the people.
 Our guide however made up for it by giving us interesting information on the symbology used in the ancient architecture, which would be helpful throughout the day. (ie. How to tell the difference between the female and male lions at the temple gates) He also explained Feng shui to us as both the Summer Palace and Forbidden City incorporate that into their design.

 The giant cauldron of bronze was also used for fire safety measures which I found interesting.

-Visiting the Summer Palace if on your own:
+Visiting the Summer Palace on your own:

 1. By Subway: take line 4 and get off at Beigongmen and exist from D- it is a 3 min walk to the N palace gate.